kimy-de/crank-nicolson-2d/README.md

 # Crank-Nicolson method in 2D
 This repository provides the Crank-Nicolson method to solve the heat equation in 2D.
-Basically, The numerical method is processed by CPUs, but it can be implemented on GPUs if the CUDA is installed.
+Basically, the numerical method is processed by CPUs, but it can be implemented on GPUs if the CUDA is installed.

 ### 1. Requirements
 * numpy, torch, tqdm, matplotlib